Agenda

 Final Presentation

-The five selected teams will have the opportunity to present their full projects in a 5-minute presentation—3 minutes focused on the business idea and 2 minutes for the tech demo.
+The selected teams will have the opportunity to present their full projects in a 5-minute presentation.
 This will be followed by a 5-minute Q&A with the External Jury.
 After deliberation, the jury will announce the three winning teams.

 Closing Cocktail